 An Open Call invited submission from makers living on the island of Ireland and working in all materials, those practising traditional crafts as well as those working across different media.
 Over 420 proposals were received.

 An Expert Panel were tasked with the difficult selection process: Peter Carroll, architect and director of A2Architects; Dr. Riann Coulter, curator, F.E.
 McWilliam Gallery; Irene Kernan, Director Craft Scotland; Dr. Audrey Whitty, Head of Collections and Learning, National Museum of Ireland; Neil Reed, Ceramicist; Kathleen Moran, Craft Retail Consultant and convened by: Mary Gallagher, owner of the Blue Egg Craft Gallery, Wexford.

 The exhibition was proposed by Mary Gallagher, owner of Blue Egg Gallery, Wexford, and Hilary Morley, editor of MAKING.ie through NDCG's 2019 call for proposals.

-Curators: Hilary Morley has extensive experience in the craft sector as a curator and project manager.
-Hilary was instrumental in establishing MAKING.ie, an online journal celebrating Irish craft in archive, stories and review, which she now edits.
+Curators: Hilary Morley Hilary Morley is a visual artist with extensive experience in the craft sector as a curator and project manager.
+She is the editor of MAKING.ie, an online journal celebrating Irish craft in archive, stories and review.

 Stephen O'Connell has worked for many years in the decorative and applied arts, including a period as a decorative arts specialist at Christie's in London.
 He curated After The Fall exhibition of contemporary Irish woodturning in South Tipperary Arts Centre in 2020, and is curating Lúnasa for the Lavit Gallery in Cork in August 2021.